Every episode shares the name with a song title by a popular artist. Several are named after The Beatles and R.E.M. songs.

 As of 2016, this is the last broadcast network television series to win the Golden Globe for Best Television Series Drama.

-Kevin McKidd (Dr. Owen Hunt) and Jessica Capshaw (Dr. Arizona Robbins) share the same birthday, August 9th, but they are three years apart.
+Kevin McKidd (Dr. Owen Hunt) and Jessica Capshaw (Dr. Arizona Robbins) share the same birthday, August 9, but are three years apart.

 Taylor Swift is a big fan of the show.
 She even named one of her cats Meredith Grey, after the main character.

-Derek Shepherd (Patrick Dempsey) and Lizzie Shepherd (Neve Campbell), who are brother and sister on the show, also starred together in Scream 3 (2000).
+Dr. Derek Shepherd (Patrick Dempsey) and Dr. Lizzie Shepherd (Neve Campbell) appeared in Scream 3 (2000).

 Marika Domininczyk , who plays Eliza Minnick, is married to Scott Foley, Henry Burton.

-Patrick Dempsey (Derek Shepherd), Eric Dane (Mark Sloan), and Hector Elizondo (Carlos Torres) all previously starred in Valentine's Day (2010).
+Patrick Dempsey (Dr. Derek Shepherd), Eric Dane (Dr. Mark Sloan), and Hector Elizondo (Carlos Torres) appeared in Valentine's Day (2010).

 Derek talks about his love of ferry boats.
 On his cap he always wears in surgery, it has ferry boats on it.